PrabhjitDutta/URL_Audio_Player/README.md

 GUI based audio player that plays audio from an URL.

-## SETUP
+## Installation

 Run the setup.bat file and the dependencies will automatically be installed.

-Then execute the Audio_Player.py or the windows binary executable Audio_Player.exe.
+Then execute the Audio_Player.py

+**NOTE:** You donot require to install any dependencies to execute the windows forzen binary executable file.

 ## Modules Used